Optimal Transmission Switching and Busbar Splitting in Hybrid AC/DC Grids: Conclusion and future work

-Lastly, the authors will contribute to the creation of real-life inspired test cases for AC/DC grids, that will allow to calculate the potential of topological actions in a more realistic fashion.
+Lastly, the authors will contribute to the creation of real-life inspired test cases for AC/DC grids, which will allow for calculating the potential of topological actions in a more realistic fashion.
 This is expected, a.o., to result in more significant differences in the cost implied by different topologies, which does not fully emerge with the presently available synthetic test cases.